Stochastic portfolio theory with price impact: Wealth equation derivations

-Sending $\Delta t \to 0$ and using \eqref{eqn:cont_self_financing} we obtain $dW^Q(t) = Q(t)^\top dP(t)$, which is precisely \eqref{eqn:wealth_smooth}.
+Sending $\Delta t \to 0$ and using \eqref{eqn:cont_self_financing} we obtain $dW^Q(t) = Q(t)^\top dP(t)$, which is precisely \eqref{eqn:wealth}.

-Our next goal is to prove the wealth equation \eqref{eqn:wealth}.
-We start by establishing the continuous extension claim for \eqref{eqn:wealth_smooth} in the following lemma. \begin{lem} Let $Q$ be continuous semimartingale.
-Then there exist a sequence of predictable absolutely continuous holdings processes $(Q^n;n \in \N)$ such that the pointwise limit $W^Q(T) := \lim_{n \to \infty} W^{Q^n}(T)$ exists almost surely for every $T \geq 0$ and satisfies
+Our next goal is to prove the wealth equation \eqref{eqn:wealth} for semimartingale strategies.
+We start by establishing the continuous extension claim for \eqref{eqn:wealth_smooth} in the following lemma. \begin{lem} Let $Q$ be a continuous semimartingale.
+Then there exists a sequence of predictable absolutely continuous holdings processes $(Q^n;n \in \N)$ such that the pointwise limit $W^Q(T) := \lim_{n \to \infty} W^{Q^n}(T)$ exists almost surely for every $T \geq 0$ and satisfies